Pop101/Tweets2Cash/README.md

 # Tweet2Cash
- Buy and sell stocks based on tweets using lemon.markets
+ Buy and sell stocks on the Lang & Schwarz exchange based on tweets using (http://lemon.markets)

 ## Table of contents
 * [General info](#general-info)